pywallet-cli/wallet-restore/README.md

 # Wallet Restore (CLI)
-Restore wallet backup and fix corrupted data
+Restore wallet backup and fix corrupted data in Bitcoin Wallet

 # Instructions
    Replace wallet.dat file for your wallet located in: